cfss-fa20/hw01/README.md

 My research interests are prejudice and discrimination, based on race/ethnicity or disability, in organizational contexts like the workplace or in education.
 During my time in this course, and over the MAPSS program in general, I am hoping to:

+1. gain coding skills by being introduced to the R programming language

+2. utilize these new programming-focused skills in the process of creating my master's thesis project

+3. expand my knowledge and understanding of the role data plays in social science